Does this GIF resonate with you? I am sure most email marketers will find it relatable for their marketing strategy.

-While people are still debating over the pronunciation of GIFs (whether it should be G as spoken in the gate or the sound of G in giraffe), it has already got immensely popular in the realms of digital marketing.
+While people are still debating over the pronunciation of GIFs (whether it should be G as spoken in the gate or the sound of G in giraffe), it has got immensely popular with the entire email marketing fraternity.
 How these animated images have evolved over the past three decades is indeed remarkable.
 Be it websites, social media channels, or emails, GIFs make every communication more impactful and fun to consume.

 Your logo is the face of your brand.
 You can use GIFs to personify your logo and add a personality to your emails.
 It will make your boring email visually attractive and enhance the brand recall for your customers.